-At the end of the course, you should be able to: • Identify and understand the core principles and concepts in microeconomics, namely, scarcity, opportunity cost, cost-benefit principle, rationality, marginal analysis, absolute and comparative advantage, and externalities.

-• Identify and understand the determination of equilibrium prices and quantities using forces of supply and demand.

-• Apply microeconomic tools to understand the economic behavior of consumers and producers. • Apply microeconomic tools to understand how markets and value are shaped by outside interventions.

-• Identify and understand the different market structures in modern economies. • Analyze current economic news using the frameworks presented in class.
+At the end of the course, you should be able to: • Identify and understand the core principles and concepts in microeconomics, namely, scarcity, opportunity cost, cost-benefit principle, rationality, marginal analysis, absolute and comparative advantage, and externalities. • Identify and understand the determination of equilibrium prices and quantities using forces of supply and demand. • Apply microeconomic tools to understand the economic behavior of consumers and producers. • Apply microeconomic tools to understand how markets and value are shaped by outside interventions • Identify and understand the different market structures in modern economies. • Analyze current economic news using the frameworks presented in class.
 Textbook The textbook is NOT required.
 Detailed lecture notes will be provided.
-Students who want to follow a textbook may use the following:

-• Principles of Microeconomics by N. Gregory Mankiw Class Preparation Time Students are expected to spend a minimum of 3 hours out of class preparing (readings, studying for quizzes/exams, etc.) for each hour of class meeting time.
+Students who want to follow a textbook may use the following: • Principles of Microeconomics by N. Gregory Mankiw Class Preparation Time Students are expected to spend a minimum of 3 hours out of class preparing (readings, studying for quizzes/exams, etc.) for each hour of class meeting time.
 Grading components:

-• Final Exam - 35%
+- Final Exam 40%

-• Midterm Exam - 20%
+- Midterm Exam 30%

-• Quizzes - 15%

-• Problem Sets - 20%
+- Problem Sets 30%

-• Class Participation - 10%

 • Exams:

-o Midterm Exam date: 06/17/2024 11:10am-1:40pm o Final Exam date: not decided You will be offered one midterm exam and one cumulative final exam.
+o Midterm Exam date: 06/17/2025 1:50 pm-4:20 pm o Final Exam date: 07/02/2025 1:50 pm-4:20 pm You will be offered one midterm exam and one cumulative final exam.
 All exams are mandatory.
-The exams will have a combination of multiple choice and free response questions. • Midterm Exam will test you on the material covered before the test.
-Final exam, on the other hand, is cumulative - all material covered during the session I is included.
+The exams will have a combination of multiple-choice and free-response questions. - The Midterm Exam will test you on the material covered before the test. - The final exam, on the other hand, is cumulative all material covered during the session I is included.
 You are allowed to use a basic or a regular scientific calculator on the exams.
 You are not allowed to use a graphing calculator.
-Any kind of help (internet search/ChatGPT/text messaging) is strictly forbidden and may cause a failure from this course.
+Any kind of help (internet search/ChatGPT/text messaging) is strictly forbidden and may cause a failing grade in this course.
 I will not offer make-up exams, with one exception: if you notify me as soon as possible of a serious reason (such as hospitalization) for missing an exam.
-In the case of no notifications, no make-up will be allowed • Quizzes:
+In the case of no notifications, no makeup will be allowed.
+After each exam, I will ask you to send a scanned version of your solution.
+For exams, you will have 15 minutes to send your solution. • Problem Sets: